hightechu/hightechu-openspace/avery/explanation.md

    asteroids.push(asteroid);
 }
 ~~~~
-This way we can manuplulate the data inside asteroids by using
+This way we can manipulate the data inside asteroids by using

 ~~~~
 asteroids[id].variable